-Applicant's Facts and Findings: All single-family development will have parking on the individual lots.
-The multifamily development proposes to create 51 units with 27 one bedroom homes and 24 two bedroom homes.
+All single-family development will have parking on the individual lots with at least 2 parking spaces provided on each lot, one within the garage and one within the driveway provided for each single family lot.
+Many of the single family homes will be provided with up to 4 parking spaces on each lot as two car garages and two car driveways will be developed on the majority of the lots within the development.
+The multi-family development proposes to create 51 units with 27 one bedroom homes and 24 two bedroom homes.
 The required parking for the one bedroom units is 27 spaces, the two bedroom units require 36 parking spaces and a total of 10 visitor parking spaces are required for a total of 74 parking spaces.
 As proposed, 92 spaces are provided which are on the same site as the multi-family buildings.
 An additional 7 on-street parking spaces are provided adjacent to the multi-family lot.